lino-framework/book/docs/specs/tera/ledger.rst

+.. doctest docs/specs/tera/ledger.rst
 .. _specs.tera.ledger:

 ===========================
 General ledger in Lino Tera
 ===========================

-..
-How to test only this document:

-    $ doctest docs/specs/tera/ledger.rst

-This document shows the AccountingReport for .
+This document shows the AccountingReport for Lino Tera.

 We use the :mod:`lino_book.projects.lydia` demo database.